Traditional Bulgarian Herbs And Their Uses

 Dill (Anethum graveolens) is an herb used in Bulgaria for centuries.
 It is a parsley family member and has a strong, pungent flavor.
 Dill is often used to flavor pickles, soups, and stews.
 It can also be used fresh in salads or as a garnish.
 Dill has many health benefits.
 It is rich in vitamins A and C, calcium, and iron.

-Dill is also a good source of fiber.
-In addition, dill has antibacterial and antifungal properties.
-Cut the herb into small pieces to dry the dill and place on a baking sheet.
+Dill is also a good source of fiber and has antibacterial and antifungal properties.
+To dry the dill, cut the herb into small pieces and place them on a baking sheet.
 Place the baking sheet in a cool, dark place for about two weeks.
 Once the dill is completely dry, store it in an airtight container.

 Parsley

-Parsley (Petroselinum crispum) is a species of flowering plant in the family Apiaceae, native to the central Mediterranean region (southern Italy, Greece, Turkey, Morocco, Algeria, and Tunisia) but widely cultivated as a herb, a spice, and a vegetable throughout the world.
-In Bulgaria, parsley is known as петрушка (petrushka) and is used as a garnish or decoration on many dishes.
+Parsley (Petroselinum crispum) is a species of flowering plant in the family Apiaceae.
+It is native to the central Mediterranean region (southern Italy, Greece, Turkey, Morocco, Algeria, and Tunisia) but is widely cultivated as an herb, a spice, and a vegetable throughout the world.
+In Bulgaria, parsley is known as петрушка (Petrushka) and is used as a garnish or decoration on many dishes.
 It is also used in soups and stews.

 Basil